vikasdwivedi/RuleEngine/README.md

 Engine has two parts :

-1. Grouping of conditions : This way you can club multiple conditions for logical evaluations.
+<b>1.
+Grouping of conditions</b> : This way you can club multiple conditions for logical evaluations.
 Engine supports two types of grouping using 'anyOf' and 'allOf' property.
 Eg.

         [Array]anyOf : [{Condition 1, Condition 2, Condition 3}]
         This is evaluated as true when atleast one condtion is met.